-Affordable Housing and Transportation: How Two Sectors Join Forces to Support Low-Income Populations (National Center for Mobility Management, 2014).
-This brief examines different strategies employed to support the travel needs of older adults, people with disabilities, and low-income families in connection with housing.
+Affordable Housing and Transportation: How Two Sectors Join Forces to Support Low-Income Populations.
+This issue brief examines different strategies employed to support the travel needs of older adults, people with disabilities, and low-income families in connection with housing.
 Travel orientation, ambassador, buddy programs are featured.
+(National Center for Mobility Management, 2014).

 American Association of Service Coordinators.
 Funded by the U.S. Department of Housing and Urban Development Resident Opportunities and Self-Sufficiency (ROSS) program, service coordinators provide case management services to residents of federally-funded housing programs, as participants work toward achieving greater economic and housing stability.

 Center for Neighborhood Technology, an organization that promotes sustainable urban communities and developer of the Housing and Transportation (H+T®) Affordability Index, which examines transportation costs at a neighborhood level, and allows users to view housing and transportation data as maps, charts, and statistics for nearly 900 metropolitan and micropolitan areas—covering 89 percent of the US population.

 Location Affordability Portal, a web page that provides estimates of household housing and transportation costs at the neighborhood level to help consumers, policymakers, and developers make more informed decisions about where to live, work, and invest.
 Developed to help consumers, policymakers, and developers make more informed decisions about where to live, work, and invest.
 Sponsored by the U.S. Department of Housing and Urban Development and Department of Transportation.